Self build house insurance

 If the building work is still in progress

 As you’ll understand, ongoing building work can pose risks to structures that already exist.
-New walls collapsing could have knock-on damage on the existing building, or construction equipment could damage the foundations that the home already rests on.
+New walls collapsing could damage an existing outbuilding or garage, or construction equipment could damage the foundations that the home already rests on.